sswisher/sswisher/README.md

 - 👋 Hi, I’m Shawn
-- 👀 I’m interested in Blockchain Security
+- 👀 I’m interested in Web3 development and security
-- 🥇 My primary skills are HTML, CSS, and WordPress
+- 🥇 My primary skills are WordPress, HTML, and CSS
-- 🥈 My secondary skills include Javascript, React, and PHP
+- 🥈 My secondary skills include Javascript and PHP
-- 🧐 I want to learn Spanish
+- 🧐 I want to learn German
 - ☕️ I like drinking coffee
 - ⛳️ I suck at golf
 - 📫 Find me at shawnswisher.com